matthew-d-stringer/Control-System-Blog-Original/System Modeling.md

 ## Intro

 Mathematical Models are fundamental to the design of feedback control systems.
-Control systems engineers rely on accurate mathematical models in order to properly understand how a system behaves, and to design optimal feedback mechanisms.
+Control systems engineers rely on accurate mathematical models to properly understand how a system behaves and design optimal feedback mechanisms.
-Mathematical models of systems are most often represented by differential equations.
+Differential equations most often represent mathematical models of systems.
 Thus, the analysis of control algorithms is frequently identical to the analysis of differential equations.